Soopz/Hetionet/README.md

 # Hetionet
 Author: Nelson Lim, Jeffrey Chen
 CSCI 493.71
+Hetionet is an integrative network of biomedical knowledge assembled from 29 different databases of genes, compounds, diseases, and more.
+This implementation focuses on the gene, disease,anatomy, and compound relationships.
+From a disease id, this implementation is able to return the specific genes the disease targets and the specific anatomy the disease affects.
+Also, from the disease id it can return a specific compound that can treat that disease.
 PROBLEM 1:

 To run the first query first the data to be loaded must be in the same directory as the python programs.
 Createkeyspace.py should be run first to then createtables.py, then the loaddata.cql script through the cqlsh shell.
 From there the diseasequery.py can be run to query the Cassandra Database.